What Drives the Cost of Crop Insurance in NZ?

 • Large operation (30+ ha): $14,000 – $30,000+/year

-Hail-only cover (most popular for pip fruit): typically 0.8–2% of insured value.
-Orchards with hail nets installed can see discounts of 25–50%.
+Hail-only cover (most popular for pip fruit growers in Nelson and Hawke's Bay): typically 0.8–2% of insured value.
+Orchards with certified hail nets installed can see premium discounts of 25–50%.

 Grapes and Vineyards